christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 <br>

 Interestingly, while there is positive activity that contributes to the prediction of the ToM task, only a few heads *really* matter.
-It seems many heads contribute, but their activations appear quite weak.
+It seems many heads contribute —its possible that this distributed behavior is somehow important— but their activations appear quite weak.
 Head 3 at layer 0, head 4 at layer 22 and head 3 at layer 23 contribute positively on some range of significance, which kind of makes sense given the previously observed behavior on the attention in layer 22.
 On the flip side, head 7 at layer 18 and heads 5 and 4 at layers 23 and 25 respectively are negatively impacting the model greatly.

-**MOVE TO CIRCUITS SECTION AND REFERENCE THIS LOGIT DIFFERENCE FROM EACH HEAD PLOT** These heads correspond to some of the name mover heads (renamed location mover heads for this analysis) and negative name mover heads (renamed negative location mover heads for this analysis) discussed in the paper.
-There are also other heads that matter positively or negatively but to a lesser degree—these include additional location movers and backup location movers.
-More on this later.
-**MOVE TO CIRCUITS SECTION AND REFERENCE THIS LOGIT DIFFERENCE FROM EACH HEAD PLOT**

 There are a couple of big meta-level takeaways here.
 First, even though our model has 7 attention heads in total, we can localize the behavior of the model to just a handful of key heads.
 This strongly supports the argument that attention heads are the right level of abstraction for understanding the model's behavior.